prathadd/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?
 For this part the weekdays() function may be of some help here.
 Use the dataset with the filled-in missing values for this part.

-* 1. Create a new factor variable in the dataset with two levels ñ ìweekdayî and ìweekendî indicating whether a given date is a weekday or weekend day.
+* 1. Create a new factor variable in the dataset with two levels ‚Äì ‚Äúweekday‚Äù and ‚Äúweekend‚Äù indicating whether a given date is a weekday or weekend day.

 ```r
 Activity_Filled$day <- ifelse(as.POSIXlt(as.Date(Activity_Filled$date))$wday%%6==0,